-For many of us, summer brings trips to family and friends, taking the kids out to parks, museums, and other offerings of the city.
-However, because of the increased wear and tear on our cars, tire safety is paramount.
-Although, tires are resilient enough to offer us thousands of miles of service, in order to ensure longevity and offer the most protection, one should ensure that they are maintained properly.
+For many of us, summer brings trips to family and friends, taking the kids out to parks, museums, and other city offerings.
+However, tire safety is paramount because of the increased wear and tear on our cars.
+Although tires are resilient enough to offer us thousands of miles of service, to ensure longevity and offer the most protection, one should ensure that they are maintained properly.

 Tire Safety Checklist

 - Inspect tires to ensure all wear patterns are even.
-For example, check for foreign objects embedded in the tires, cracks, strange patterns on the treads, and other signs of trauma or wear.
+For example, check for foreign objects embedded in the tires, cracks, strange tread patterns, and other signs of trauma or wear.

 - Ensure all tire valves have valve caps.